Binospec IFU information

 The Binospec Integral Field Unit

-An Integral Field Unit (IFU) for Binospec has been built and is scheduled to be commissioned by the SAO instrument team in the Fall 2023 semester.
-It will be available for shared-risk observing in the Spring 2024 semester if commissioning goes well.
+An Integral Field Unit (IFU) for Binospec has been built and was commissioned by the SAO instrument team in the Fall 2023 semester.
+First light through the IFU was obtained in December 2023.
+The IFU is available for general observing in 2024 and onward.
 This page describes the properties of the IFU as designed.
-Please note that all information is subject to change and updating as the IFU is commissioned.
+Please note that all information is subject to change and updating as we gain experience with the IFU.

 Construction